Fracture Detection in Pediatric Wrist Trauma X-ray Images Using YOLOv8 Algorithm: Related Work

-In recent years, researchers have applied neural networks to clinical bone image data for fracture detection tasks.
-Guan \emph{et al.} \cite{guan2019thigh} obtained average precision of 82.1\% on 3,842 thigh fracture X-ray images using the Dilated Convolutional Feature Pyramid Network (DCFPN).
-Guan \emph{et al.} \cite{guan2020arm} used R-CNN \cite{girshick2014rich} for fracture detection on Musculoskeletal-Radiograph dataset (MURA) and obtained the average precision of 62.04\%.
-Wang \emph{et al.} \cite{wang2021parallelnet} used ParalleNet with TripleNet as the backbone network for fracture detection on 3,842 thigh fracture X-ray images.
-Ma and Luo \cite{ma2021bone} took 1,052 bone images as the dataset, used Faster R-CNN \cite{ren2015faster} for fracture detection in a part, and used CrackNet model for fracture classification on the whole dataset.
-Wu \emph{et al.} \cite{wu2021feature} used ResNeXt101 and FPN \cite{lin2017feature} on the Feature Ambiguity Mitigate Operator dataset (FAMO) for fracture detection.
-Qi \emph{et al.} \cite{qi2020ground} used Fast R-CNN \cite{girshick2015fast} with ResNet50 as the backbone network to detect nine different types of fractures on 2,333 fracture X-ray images.
-Sha \emph{et al.} \cite{sha2020detectionyolo}\cite{sha2020detectionrcnn} used YOLOv2 \cite{redmon2017yolo9000} and Faster R-CNN \cite{ren2015faster} models for fracture detection on 5,134 CT images of spine fractures, respectively.
-Xue \emph{et al.} \cite{xue2021detection} used Faster R-CNN \cite{ren2015faster} model for fracture detection on 3,067 hand fracture X-ray images and obtained the average precision of 70.0\%.
-Most of the work used R-CNN series models for fracture detection, and there are no researches using YOLOv8 model for fracture detection.
+In recent years, neural networks have been widely utilized in image data for fracture detection.
+Guan \emph{et al.} \cite{guan2019thigh} achieved the average precision of 82.1\% on 3,842 thigh fracture X-ray images using the Dilated Convolutional Feature Pyramid Network (DCFPN).
+Wang \emph{et al.} \cite{wang2021parallelnet} employed a novel R-CNN \cite{girshick2014rich} network ParalleNet as the backbone network for fracture detection on 3,842 thigh fracture X-ray images.
+In addition to thigh fracture detection, about arm fracture detection, Guan \emph{et al.} \cite{guan2020arm} used R-CNN for detection on Musculoskeletal-Radiograph (MURA) dataset \cite{rajpurkar2018mura} and obtained an average precision of 62.04\%.
+Ma and Luo \cite{ma2021bone} used Faster R-CNN \cite{ren2015faster} for fracture detection on a part of 1,052 bone images of the dataset and the proposed CrackNet model for fracture classification on the whole dataset.
+Wu \emph{et al.} \cite{wu2021feature} proposed Feature Ambiguity Mitigate Operator (FAMO) model based on ResNeXt101 \cite{xie2017aggregated} and FPN \cite{lin2017feature} for bone fracture detection on 9,040 radiographs of various body parts.
+Qi \emph{et al.} \cite{qi2020ground} utilized Fast R-CNN \cite{girshick2015fast} with ResNet50 \cite{he2016deep} as the backbone network to detect nine different types of fractures on 2,333 fracture X-ray images.
+Xue \emph{et al.} \cite{xue2021detection} utilized the Faster R-CNN model for hand fracture detection on 3,067 hand trauma X-ray images, achieving an average precision of 70.0\%.
+Sha \emph{et al.} \cite{sha2020detectionyolo,sha2020detectionrcnn} used YOLOv2 \cite{redmon2017yolo9000} and Faster R-CNN \cite{ren2015faster} models for fracture detection on 5,134 CT images of spine fractures respectively.
+Experiments showed that the average precision of YOLOv2 reached 75.3\%, which was higher than 73.3\% of Faster R-CNN, and inference time of YOLOv2 for each CT image is 27ms, which is much faster than 381ms of Faster R-CNN.
+From Table \ref{other}, it can be seen that even though most of the works using R-CNN series models have shown excellent results, the inference speed is not satisfactory.